Quantum convolutional channels and multiparameter families of 2-unitary matrices: Properties of Convolutional Channels

-In this section, we study the general properties of an entire class of coherifications of tristochastic tensors.
-As our main quantities of interest, we chose entangling power $e_p$, disentangling power $d_p$ and gate typicality $g_t$, because they allow us to determine the most important properties of tristochastic channels.
+In this section, we study the general features of an entire class of convolutional channels.
+As our main quantities of interest, we choose entangling power $e_p$ and gate typicality $g_t$, because they allow us to \rd{characterize properties important from} the perspective of handling entangled states.

-To get acquainted with the generalization of the following discussion into a framework of multi-stochastic channels we encourage the reader to study Appendix \ref{app:multistoch}.

-Entangling power $e_p$ of a unitarity $U$ of size $d \times d$ describes, how much the outcome $U (|\psi\ra \otimes |\phi\ra)$ is entangled on average for random input pure states $|\psi\ra$ and $|\phi\ra$.
-Hence, after the partial trace, it gives us insight into how much the result of the channel $\Phi_D$ becomes mixed.
+Entangling power $e_p$ of a \rd{unitary} $U$ of size $d^2 \times d^2$ describes, how much the outcome $U (|\psi\ra \otimes |\phi\ra)$ is entangled on average for random input pure states $|\psi\ra$ and $|\phi\ra$.
+Hence, after the partial trace, it gives us insight into how much the result of the channel $\Phi_A$ becomes mixed.
+On the other hand, the gate typicality $g_t$ describes the degree of subsystem exchange which, taking into account the partial trace, reveals which subsystem affects the output more.

-Analogously disentangling power $d_p$, proportional to the former~\cite{CLARISSE2007400}, expresses how much the output of the "convolution channel" $\Phi_D$ is pure, for maximally entangled input, which allows us to simultaneously reduce the system and minimize the loss of important information as in quantum convolutional neural networks~\cite{QCNN1}.

-Finally, the gate typicality $g_t$ describes the degree of subsystem exchange which, taking into account the partial trace, reveals which subsystem affects the output more.

-Let us now consider $U$ underlying a coherification $\Phi_A$ of a permutation tensor $A$ defined by a basis $\qty{\ket{a_{k,l}}}$.
+Let us now consider $U$ corresponding to a convolutional channel $\Phi_A$ defined by a basis $\qty{\ket{a_{k,l}}}$.
 By simple calculations, one obtains:

-This allows us establish bounds for entangling power and gate typicality for the unitary matrices of interest:
+This allows us \rd{to} establish bounds for entangling power and gate typicality for the aforementioned unitary matrices:

-Moreover, we obtained also the average values of entangling power and gate typicality over all tristochastic channels:
+Moreover, we obtained also the average values of entangling power and gate typicality over all convolutional channels:

-Note that the lower bound for entangling power $e_p$ for unitaries corresponding to coherifications of permutation tensors coincides with the upper bound of entangling power for block diagonal bipartite unitary matrices with $d$ blocks of size $d\times d$ \cite{dual_uni_to_bernoulli_circuits}.
+Note that the lower bound for entangling power $e_p$ for unitaries corresponding to convolutional channels coincides with the upper bound of entangling power for block diagonal bipartite unitary matrices with $d$ blocks of size $d\times d$~\cite{dual_uni_to_bernoulli_circuits}.
 The exact derivation of those results is provided in Appendix \ref{app:q_tri_call}.
 The minimal values of entangling power $e_p$ are obtained for example when $|a_{k,l}\ra = |a_{k',l}\ra$ for any $k,k'$ which corresponds to minimal gate typicality, or for $|a_{k,l}\ra_i = A_{kli}$, which corresponds to maximal gate typicality, see Fig.~\ref{fig:ep}.

 One can also consider the case when all the bases $\{|a_{k,l}\ra\}_{l = 1}^d$ are mutually unbiased (MU)~\cite{mub_paper} i.e. for any two vectors from different basis $|a_{k,l}\ra$ and $|a_{k',l}\ra$ the overlap between basis vectors is given by